PhilipDaniels/rsforcs/site/content/linq/_index.md

 sort_by = "weight"
 +++

+Things that need adapters:
+  single is supposed to have the definitive explanation first and last intersect union

 ## Intro to LINQ

 This section contains Rust equivalents of all the LINQ operators.
 LINQ is fundamentally about